 Projecting the Season

 Baseball is inherently a game of statistics.
 Playing a 162-game season means just about anything can happen in the marathon to October.
-While individual players are projected to do quite well, the computers are not expecting a strong Twins team overall. , just barely squeezing into the second Wild Card spot.
+While individual players are projected to do quite well, the computers are not expecting a strong Twins team overall.
+The statistical models predict they will win 83 games, just barely squeezing into the second Wild Card spot.
 Given the immense strength of the Cleveland Indians, a Wild Card berth is the best to which the Twins can aspire.
 They will have a tough road getting there, having to fend off contenders like the Red Sox, Blue Jays, Angels and Mariners.

 With many strong offseason additions to the roster, the Twins depth chart looks poised for another great season.
+Brian Dozier, in his last year before free agency, will be worth four whole wins just by himself.
 Even though ace pitcher Ervin Santana will be out for a month with an injury, the the incredible talents of homegrown Jose Berrios and winter acquisitions Odorizzi and Lance Lynn will anchor the starting staff.
 Once Santana comes back healthy, they will have an absolutely terrifying pitching rotation.
 I pray for the American League Central batters that have to face those four pitchers in succession.
 Miguel Sano is good to go, Logan Morrison is a scary slugger riding a great 2017 campaign, and a reinvigorated Joe Mauer is in the final year of his long contract.